etalab/piaf/README.md

 ### - Special Configuration for the VueJS app

 There are some specific settings in a second `.env` file (it was simpler for us to keep two files).
 These settings are directly related with the frontend options.
-You will find it at this location : `src/piaf/front/.env`
+You will find it at this location: `src/piaf/front/.env`

 ```bash
 VUE_APP_ALLOW_ONBOARDING=true # Redirect new users to an onboarding process to teach them how to annotate a text